 English For Tertiary Study (EAP) (CRICOS Course Code: 105649H)

-Our EAP course is for upper-intermediate level students, who would like to continue their studies and eventually enter into tertiary studies in institutions across Australia such as Universities and Vocational Education Colleges.
+Our EAP course is for Upper-intermediate level students, who would like to continue their studies and eventually enter tertiary institutions across Australia such as universities and Vocational Education and Training colleges.

-This English language course will address the four key skills: speaking, reading, writing and listening with a thematic approach that is contextualised to support the student’s real-life ambition of living and studying in Australia.
-In conjunction with these objectives, students will acquire the terminology, study skills and critical thinking required to be successful at tertiary level academic study.
+This English language course comprehensively covers the four key skills of speaking, reading, writing and listening with a thematic approach that is contextualised to support students' ambitions of living and studying in Australia.
+In conjunction with these objectives, students acquire the terminology, study skills and critical thinking required to be successful at tertiary level academic study.

-- Class structure: 20 hours total per week (Condensed)
+- Class structure: 25 hours total per week

-- English For Tertiary Students have a maximum capacity of 10 students per class.
+- A maximum capacity of 10 students per class.

-- You will be provided with the learning material relevant to your level
+- You will be provided with all relevant learning material

 Level Requirement to Commence Course